Tencent/tgfx/README.md

 software platforms.
 TGFX was initially created as a core component of the [PAG](https://pag.art) project and has since become the default graphics engine for the [libpag](https://github.com/Tencent/libpag) library, starting from version 4.0.
-Its main objective is to offer a compelling alternative to the Skia graphics library while maintaining a smaller binary size.
-Over time, it has found its way into many other products, such as [Tencent Docs](https://docs.qq.com) and various video-editing apps.
+Its main objective is to offer a compelling alternative to the Skia graphics library while maintaining a much smaller binary size.
+Over time, it has found its way into many other products, such as [Hippy](https://github.com/Tencent/Hippy), [Tencent Docs](https://docs.qq.com) and various video-editing apps.

 ## Platform Support